storedsafe/x509-vacuumer/README.md

 Enter bob's passphrase:
 Press bob's Yubikey:
 Using StoredSafe Server "safe.domain.cc" (URL: "https://safe.domain.cc/api/1.0")
-Logged in as "bob" with the API key "myapikey"
+Logged in as "bob" with the API key "MyAPIKey"
-Using the token "xyzzyxyzzy"
+Using the token "XyzzyXyzzy"
 Will store found certificates in Vault "Public Web Servers" (Vault-ID 181) Scanning network/s: 192.0.2.4/32, 10.75.106.202/29, 2001:db8:c016::202/128 on port/s: 443
 [Legend: "." for no response, "!" for an open port]